 https://www.oberlo.com/blog/branding-statistics

-Creating a separate translation, transcription, and spelling guide for each country is recommended.
-This will help maintain the global integrity of perception.
-Of course, it is impossible to control absolutely all users and authors who will mention or write about your company.
-Still, at the official level and in reputable electronic versions of magazines and publications, you must adhere to a single style in each country.
+It is highly recommended to create a separate guide for translation, transcription, and spelling for each country where the brand operates.
+This will help preserve the global integrity of your brand’s perception.
+While it is impossible to control how all users and authors mention your brand, ensure that official platforms and reputable publications adhere to a consistent style in each country.

 How to Test Your Brand Name